markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 ---
-title: Configure Windows Update for Business by using CSPs and MDM
+title: Configure Windows Update client policies by using CSPs and MDM
-description: Walk through demonstration of how to configure Windows Update for Business settings using Configuration Service Providers and MDM. ms.service: windows-client ms.subservice: itpro-updates ms.topic: conceptual
+description: Walk through demonstration of how to configure Windows Update client policies using Configuration Service Providers and MDM. ms.service: windows-client ms.subservice: itpro-updates ms.topic: conceptual